SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 # Logic
 A library for interfacing with the CCL (Configurable Custom Logic) peripherals of the megaAVR-0 MCUs.
-Developed by MCUdude for use with [MegaCoreX](https://github.com/MCUdude/MegaCoreX), adapted to megaAVR ATtiny parts by [Tadashi G. Takaoka](https://github.com/tgtakaoka), and to DA-series by [Spence Konde](https://github.com/SpenceKonde)
+Developed by MCUdude for use with [MegaCoreX](https://github.com/MCUdude/MegaCoreX), adapted to tinyAVR 0/1-series parts by [Tadashi G. Takaoka](https://github.com/tgtakaoka), and to Dx-series and tinyAVR 2-series by [Spence Konde](https://github.com/SpenceKonde)

-Correction of several issues on the megaAVR ATtiny parts and adaptation of examples by [Spence Konde](https://github.com/SpenceKonde).
-All of the megaTiny parts have 2 blocks of CCL available.
-The examples included assume the use of megaTinyCore in their defines to detect the applicable part.
+The examples and information below assume the use of megaTinyCore and the tinyAVR parts (as this version is the one distributed with megaTinyCore)
-More useful information about CCL can be found in the [Microchip Application Note TB3218](http://ww1.microchip.com/downloads/en/AppNotes/TB3218-Getting-Started-with-CCL-90003218A.pdf) and in the [megaAVR-0 family data sheet](http://ww1.microchip.com/downloads/en/DeviceDoc/megaAVR0-series-Family-Data-Sheet-DS40002015B.pdf), or the datasheet for the ATtiny part in question.
+More useful information about CCL can be found in the [Microchip Application Note TB3218](http://ww1.microchip.com/downloads/en/AppNotes/TB3218-Getting-Started-with-CCL-90003218A.pdf) and in the datasheets for the parts in question.
+While the CCL blocks can be used to act as simple logic gates with the input pins used directly, because they can take inputs from other peripherals as well as the event system, the potential for the CCL goes well beyond that.
+The above App Note provides code for using the SPI and a CCL block to manchester encode data (that's the sort of application that the USART and SPI sources are there for).

 ## Logic
-Class for interfacing with the built-in logic block. use the predefined objects `Logic0`, `Logic1`, `Logic2` and `Logic3`. `Logic2` and `Logic3` are only available on the ATmega parts.
+Class for interfacing with the built-in logic block.
+Use the predefined objects `Logic0`, `Logic1`, `Logic2` and `Logic3`.
+`Logic2` and `Logic3` are only available on the tinyAVR 2-series, as well as megaAVR 0-series, Dx-series, and EA-series. `Logic4` and `Logic5` are available only on Dx-series parts with 48 or 64 pins.
 Each object contains register pointers for interfacing with the right registers.
-Some of these variables are available to the user.
+All configurable options are exposed by this library.

 ### enable